 Support from your Funding Body

-For home students from outside Scotland, this grant provides up to 85% of costs for registered childcare for full-time students.
-You can apply for funding before starting your course to avoid financial hardship.
+For UK students from outside Scotland, this grant provides up to 85% of costs (or a fixed amount as below, whichever is calculated to be less) for registered childcare for full-time students.
+You can apply to your funding body for funding before starting your course to avoid financial hardship.

-In 2019 to 2020, if you are from England or Northern Ireland you could get:
+In 2020 to 2021, if you are from England, Northern Ireland or Wales you could get:

 The grant helps with childcare costs for children under 15, or under 17 if they have special educational needs.
 You must be eligible for student finance to apply for a Childcare Grant.

-This fund is only available to full-time undergraduates, PGDE students or postgrad students in receipt of a SAAS tuition fee loan from Scotland to help with registered childcare in Scotland.
+This fund is only available to full-time undergraduates, PGDE students or postgraduate students in receipt of a SAAS tuition fee loan from Scotland to help with registered childcare in Scotland.
 To be eligible you will have to have applied for the full means tested student loan.
 The amount you will receive is means tested and you are likely to only receive a contribution towards the cost of childcare.
-This fund is accessed through the University Student Finance Office but you can also collect forms from The Advice Hub or download them.
+This fund is accessed through the Funding and Financial Support Team but you can also collect forms from The Advice Hub or download them.
 Remember that childcare can include breakfast clubs and afterschool clubs.

-All UK/Home undergraduates and postgraduates studying either full-time or part-time can apply to this fund if they find themselves facing severe financial difficulty.
+All UK/Home undergraduates and postgraduates studying either full-time or part-time can apply to the Discretionary Fund if they find themselves facing severe financial difficulty.
 If you are not eligible for any other childcare funding, you could apply to the Discretionary Fund.
-The money, which is managed by the University but provided by the Government, can be applied for by filling out a form available from The Advice Hub or the Student Finance Office.
+The money, which is managed by the University but provided by the Government, can be applied for by filling out a form available from The Advice Hub or the Funding and Financial Support Team.

 To be eligible for this award you will have to have applied for the maximum amount of Student Loan available to you (if applicable).